 - Don’t forget about online.
 Take advantage of free shipping discounts anywhere you find them.
 If you are an Amazon Prime member, try to buy as many gifts off Amazon as you can to save shipping costs.
 Search the web for free shipping and discount codes for any site you are shopping.
 You’ll be surprised how many you will find!

 Remember, if you are feeling overwhelmed, set up a consultation with our office.
-Mrs. Pfeiffer has helped thousands of people like you get a fresh start and break the cycle of crushing debts.
+Our Attorneys have helped thousands of people like you get a fresh start and break the cycle of crushing debts.
 We are here for you!